Annedrew/Revealed-Comparative-Advantage-Calculator/README.md

 ## 📖 Background Knowledge

 ### BACI Dataset
 The [BACI](https://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37) dataset offers detailed information on bilateral trade flows for 200 countries, broken down by product (covering 5,000 products).
 The data spans various time periods, ranging from 2 to 28 years, depending on the specific dataset.
 Each year's data is stored in a separate `CSV` file.
-Each file contains six columns: _y = year_, _i = importer_, _e = exporter_, _p = product_, _v = value_, and _q = quantity_, and comprises over one million rows of data.
+Each file contains six columns: _t = year_, _i = importer_, _j = exporter_, _k = product_, _v = value_, and _q = quantity_, and comprises over one million rows of data.

 This library can calculate RCA for both _quantity_ (metric tons) and _value_ (thousand USD).